stephenlangtech/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/cZo9Poi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Return to ADUC on DC-1 and add some domain users to the newly created ACCOUNTANTS group.
 To do this, right-click the ACCOUNTANTS group, select Properties, navigate to the Members tab, and add the desired users.
+Also give the ACCOUNTANTS group read/write permissions for the accounting file now.
 </p>
 <br />